lucadibello/in-house-greenhouse/README.md

 ### **5.1 Server**

-The server is based on 6 principals models: user, greenhouse, plant, sensor, data, position.
+The server is based on 6 principals models (greenhouse-server\prisma), that they are: user, greenhouse, plant, sensor, data, position.

 The models save some informations for the app, of which few of them are the same for 3 models: greenhouse, plant, user.
 These informations are 3: id, date's creation, date's updating.
 In the case of the id, it is incremented at each new user that we register, while in the case of date, it is managed by a function that it gives the date in that instant of the creation or updating.